 Concern remains regarding how the school will meet the needs of English language-dominant students who are struggling readers, specifically, Kindergartners in the DL-TWI who receive 80 - 90% of their instruction in Spanish.
+Further clarification will be requested.

 Meeting the needs of striving learners within the core curriculum as well as interventions to target areas of need for ALL learners is of great concern.